grant2233/hello-world/README.md

 ...

 # this is the second change
-this is the second chnage
+this is the second chnage -- >> spelling mistake

 ...

+# this is the second change - corrected
+this is the second change